 - There may be a history of increased walking or running recently – suggesting “overuse” for that person may be relevant.

 Causes of Plantar Fasciitis

 The cause of this condition is unknown and may be due to a combination of factors.
+Overuse, defined as a recent significant increase in training or activity, may be important.
 As it occurs commonly in runners it is thought to be due to repeated minor trauma to the area.

 A large number of factors, from incorrect training, poor footwear, prolonged standing and postural foot abnormalities have been put forward as contributory factors to plantar fasciitis.
-Tightness in the calf muscles, leading to reduce ankle movement, may also be important.
+Tightness or weakness in the calf muscles and tendons, leading to reduce ankle movement, may also be important.